 - Send out spam emails with a comically large BCC count.

-As an Admin, you’d also want to use a phishing incident response tool to control the spread of the damage if you ever encounter scenario #4.
+- Use a phishing incident response tool to control the spread of the damage if you ever have to deal with scenario #4.

 This is a huge RED FLAG that requires instant investigation.

 Things like unknown sharing parties, spikes in file sharing, file download, or transfer can all indicate that your domain has been compromised.

-These activities could also signal that your domain is leaking data or infected with malware, which also requires prompt investigation.
+These activities could also signal that your domain is leaking data or is infected with malware, which also requires prompt investigation.

 To get a general view into Drive file shares simply visit the File Exposure Report in your admin console.

 Going beyond admin console Drive audit capabilities?

 Dealing with a Compromised Google Workspace Account situation? — Here’s what to do:

-When you have suspicions about a particular account(s), we recommend first checking with the account owner(s).
-Have they been abroad recently, logged in from a new device or forgot their password, etc.?
+If you have suspicions about a particular account(s), we recommend first checking with the account owner(s).
+Maybe they’ve been abroad recently, logged in from a new device or forgot their password, etc.